msveshnikov/midimaker/docs/marketing_strategy.md

 ## 8. Conclusion

-This marketing strategy provides a framework for promoting AutoMusic Generator and building a thriving community around it.
-By focusing on clear messaging, targeted channels, and engaging campaigns, we can effectively reach our diverse audiences and establish AutoMusic Generator as a valuable and innovative tool in the AI music generation landscape.
+This marketing strategy provides a framework for promoting MidiMaker Generator and building a thriving community around it.
+By focusing on clear messaging, targeted channels, and engaging campaigns, we can effectively reach our diverse audiences and establish MidiMaker Generator as a valuable and innovative tool in the AI music generation landscape.
 Continuous monitoring of metrics and adaptation based on user feedback will be crucial for long-term success.
 ```